-This page contains a calendar of all 2017 public holidays for Iraq.
+This page contains a national calendar of all 2017 public holidays for Iraq.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |6 Jan||Fri||Armed Forces Day|

 |21 Mar||Tue||Spring Day|

 |1 May||Mon||Labour Day|

 |25 Jun||Sun||Eid al-Fitr|